MobyDickDick/TinyLanguage/vscode-extension/README.md

 The adapter starts the Python runtime shown in `runtime`.
 If the interpreter is not on your PATH or lives elsewhere, point `runtime` to the correct executable or virtual environment.
 When a launch fails, the extension writes activation issues to **Output → Log (Extension Host)** and adapter startup messages to **Output → TinyLanguage**, which helps pinpoint whether activation or runtime resolution failed.

 If you need a detailed trace of every Debug Adapter Protocol (DAP) message exchanged with VS Code, use **TinyLanguage › Debug Log Path**.
-By default the extension writes adapter traces to `${workspaceFolder}/.tinylanguage/debug-adapter.log`; you can point the setting elsewhere or clear it to disable file logging.
-The adapter records inbound and outbound DAP payloads, breakpoint updates, and stepping commands to the configured file.
+By default the extension writes adapter traces to `${workspaceFolder}/.tinylanguage/debug-adapter.log` and mirrors the same content to **Output → TinyLanguage** so you can see the log even if file writes fail.
+You can point the setting elsewhere or clear it to disable file logging.
+The adapter records inbound and outbound DAP payloads, breakpoint updates, and stepping commands to the configured file/output.

 To override the log destination or mirror it to the TinyLanguage output pane for easier inspection, add an `env` block to your `launch.json` entry and set `TINYLANGUAGE_DAP_LOG` or `TINYLANGUAGE_DAP_STDERR`: